 This lens, like many Zeiss lenses I’ve tried, has a unique contrast profile with deep shadows and mid-tones.

-This heavier contrast can make the images pop slightly more than most lenses, but this isn’t necessarily the result of good micro-contrast.
+This heavier contrast can make the images pop slightly more than most lenses, but it’s not necessarily due to good micro-contrast.
 For a 6-element lens, the tonality can be a little muddier, especially in the shadows, compared to some other high micro-contrast lenses.
 I think sometimes having some lifted blacks can help the image tonally feel smoother and more organic.
 Instead, we get a very strong curve from the shadows and mid-tones into the highlights.
-It’s not a bad thing; it’s just unique to Zeiss in general.
+It’s not a bad thing; it’s just unique to Zeiss.

-It still performs very well for such a small 50mm f2, and that unique heavy contrast makes it great for film or as a 50mm that just will always produce very punchy images, which means it might pair up nicely with Fujifilm shooters that like to shoot on custom JPG recipes.
+It still performs very well for such a small 50mm f2, and that unique, heavy contrast makes it great for film or as a 50mm that will always produce very punchy images, which means it might pair nicely with Fujifilm shooters who like to shoot on custom JPG recipes.

-To match these two shots, I had to push up the Zeiss saturation by +5 and adjust the color balance to warm it up since the Zeiss image was slightly cooler.
+To match these two shots, I had to increase the Zeiss saturation by +5 and adjust the color balance to warm it up, since the Zeiss image was slightly cooler.

-I probably wouldn’t need saturation if I just added even more warmth, but as a note, this lens will make skin tones a little less saturated straight out of the camera because of the cooler rendering.
-So either boost saturation +5 or add some warm Temp.
+I probably wouldn’t need saturation if I just added even more warmth, but as a note, this lens will make skin tones a little less saturated straight out of the camera because of the superb rendering.
+So either boost saturation +5 or add some warm temperature.

-It seems like my Zeiss lenses in the past have always run a little cooler as well, I think it’s a characteristic of the T* coating as my Sony Zeiss lenses always felt a little cooler.
+It seems like my Zeiss lenses have always run a little cooler as well.
+I think it’s a characteristic of the T* coating, as my Sony Zeiss lenses always felt a little cooler.

-The Zeiss is not quite as sharp as the Nikon but it’s close and also half the size and weight but starts at f2 instead of f1.8.
-Here I compare it at f4, ISO 1000, with a 1/60 shutter.
+The Zeiss is not quite as sharp as the Nikon, but it’s close, half the size and weight, and starts at f2 instead of f1.8.
+Here I compare it at f/4, ISO 1000, with a 1/60 shutter speed.

-Tonality is difficult to compare because the contrast is so different, but you can see the Zeiss image has a much grungier, more classic look with the tonality, and it does jump out at you a little more, but the modern Nikon 50mm f1.8 is buttery smooth.
+Tonality is challenging to compare because the contrast is so different, but you can see the Zeiss image has a much grungier, more classic look, and it does jump out at you a little more.
+The modern Nikon 50mm f1.8 is buttery smooth.

-For a lens that was released in 2005 and is so small and light, it still does a great job against some of the Titan brands with all the latest coatings and optics.
+For a lens released in 2005 and so small and light, it still performs great against some of the Titan brands, with all the latest coatings and optics.

 Here are some samples of that signature Zeiss look.
-After owning several Zeiss lenses now, it’s become clear to me that there is a style across their lenses that makes their lenses unique.
+After owning several Zeiss lenses, it’s become clear to me that there is a style across their lenses that makes them unique.

 Straight Out Of Camera Samples